bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/bad_regexp_flag.md

-SyntaxError: invalid regular expression flag “x”
+SyntaxError: invalid regular expression flag "x”
 ================================================

-The JavaScript exception “invalid regular expression flag” occurs when the flags, defined after the second slash in regular expression literal, are not one of `g`, `i`, `m`, `s`, `u`, or `y`.
+The JavaScript exception "invalid regular expression flag” occurs when the flags, defined after the second slash in regular expression literal, are not one of `g`, `i`, `m`, `s`, `u`, or `y`.

 Message
 -------